An international team of researchers, led by the University

 Such metabolic changes impact upon the cells ability to produce energy, forcing it to generate alternative sources to function.

-The stress this places on cells leads to the overproduction of
+The stress this places on cells leads to the overproduction of glucose, which when not used for energy transforms into lactic acid, which is difficult for the body to flush out.

-Abnormal levels of this acid in the body leads to the inflammation of
+Abnormal levels of this acid in the body leads to the inflammation of the joint’s cartilage which impedes on movement and causes pain.

-By identifying metabolic changes in cells, it is potentially possible
+By identifying metabolic changes in cells, it is potentially possible to control or significantly slow down the symptoms of osteoarthritis, alleviating the suffering of millions of people.

 Metabolism